How to Build a Hotel Booking Application?

 💰 Choose a concept

 Before starting a reservation app development you should think about app’s concept.
-Generally, there are 3 different approaches that define your business idea.
+Generally, there are 3 different approaches that define your business idea behind hotel app development.
 So, you can either:

 - create a booking aggregator;